bhisaac/5eFP/5eFP-SRD.md

 (floating section)
 # Character Creation
 ## Ability Scores
 Whenever you create a new character for a 5eFP game, assign ability scores using the standard array: **+2, +2, +1, +1, +0, and -1**.
 Choose and place each score as desired.
-Two ability scores represent advanced ability and talent (+2), another two ability scores represent synergies and boons (+1), another ability score represents average ability (+0), and the last ability score represents an ability challenged by adversity and unfavorable circumstances.
+Two ability scores represent advanced ability and talent (+2), another two ability scores represent synergies and boons (+1), another ability score represents average ability (+0), and the last ability score represents an ability challenged by adversity and unfavorable circumstances (-1).

 ---